Skip to Content

 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Thinking about engaging in homesteading?
 That is a great idea.
 The personal satisfaction, the money-saving potential, and the bonding it can foster with your family are all well worth it.
-However, if you are going to think about homesteading, there are myths that you need to look out for.

 With that in mind, read on for five homesteading misconceptions and myths.